-No matter what size or style of motorcycle you ride, good gear is an investment in your safety and everyday riding enjoyment.
+No matter what size or style of motorcycle, quad bike or utility off-road vehicle you ride, good gear is an investment in your safety and everyday riding enjoyment.
 Riders are vulnerable to injury in a crash, and the elements — heat, cold, rain, hail and wind.

 The right protective gear could make the difference between a nasty fall and injuries that prevent you from ever riding again.
 The right gear can also enhance your riding enjoyment and performance by protecting you from the elements.

 Riding without protective gear is a risk never worth taking.
 Every time you get on your motorcycle, from a trip down to the shops to a weekend ride in the mountains, you need to protect your skin and body.

 The right gear can prevent or reduce many of the most common injuries, and almost certainly: